hansemannn/titanium-firebase-auth/README.md

 ## Sign-in with Google (Android only)

 You can use this module in combination with [titanium-google-signin](https://github.com/hansemannn/titanium-google-signin).
-Implement the `signIn()` methods from `titanium-google-signin` and use the returned `user.authentication.idToken` to call FirebaseAuth.signInWithGoogle({idToken}).
+Implement the `signIn()` methods from `titanium-google-signin` and use the returned `user.authentication.idToken` to call FirebaseAuth.signInWithGoogle().
 An example code would look like this:

 ```js
 import GoogleSignIn from 'ti.googlesignin';